IgniteUI/igniteui-docfx/en/components/financialchart_chart_panes.md

 ### Zoom Pane

 This pane controls the zoom of all the displayed panes.
 This pane is displayed by default.
-It can be turned off by setting the `zoomSliderType` to `none` as demonstrated in the following code:
+It can be turned off by setting the `ZoomSliderType` to `none` as demonstrated in the following code:

 ```html
  <igx-financial-chart